 Let’s move on to the example…

-In the below image you see I have opened a cmd prompt and navigated to the directory where I have put the xml file that has to be read or we will be parsing xml using Python.
+In the below image you see I have opened a cmd prompt and navigated to the directory where I have put the xml file that has to be read or I will be parsing xml using Python.

-We will be parsing XML using Python.
+I will be parsing XML using Python script.

 ElementTree represents the whole XML document as a tree, and Element represents a single node in this tree.
 Interactions with the whole document (reading and writing to/from files) are usually done on the

 ElementTree level.
 Interactions with a single XML element and its sub-elements are done on the Element level.

 If you want to parse or read XML string then use

 root = ET.fromstring(book_data_as_string).